davidscholberg/tmux-cluster/README.md

 #### Installation via tmux plugin manager

 1. Ensure that [tmux plugin manager](https://github.com/tmux-plugins/tpm) is installed.
-1. Add `davidscholberg/tmux-cluster` to your list of tmux plugins.
+1. Add `davidscholberg/tmux-cluster` to your list of tmux plugins and install it with `prefix + I`.
 1. Optionally configure a tmux keybinding for tmux-cluster using the `@tmux_cluster_prompt_key` option in your `~/.tmux/conf` file.
   * E.g. `set-option -g @tmux_cluster_prompt_key Q`
   * If this option is not specified, `C` is the default.